-Afghanistan's economy faces the challenge of absorbing 400,000 new labour market entrants annually (International Labour Organization, 2012), particularly in cities where the majority of high school graduates seek job opportunities commensurate with their level of education and rural migrants seek work.
+Afghanistan's economy faces the challenge of absorbing 400,000 new labor market entrants annually (International Labor Organization, particularly in cities where the majority of high school graduates seek job opportunities commensurate with their level of education and rural migrants seek work.
 Afghanistan ratified the International Convention on Elimination of all forms of Racial Discrimination and the Convention on the Rights of the People with Disabilities to continue the development of youth involvement.